Msnow90/opennodedb/README.md

 # About
-OpenNodeDB is an open source database implementation made by me [(Matthew Snow)](http://www.matthewsnow.me).
+OpenNodeDB is an open source caching server with an ORM type overlay querying mechanism (a variation of something like Redis with more of a database-like architecture) made by me [(Matthew Snow)](http://www.matthewsnow.me).
 It's just a simple solution that uses an ORM approach to storing JSON data both in memory and in files (file system still in the works).
 Although the index system created doesn't use B or B+ trees, it uses a hash table for indexes (only for the id field), and each collection of record sets that the index points to has an incrementing id, we use a binary search method to quickly locate a record when searched by id.

 # Description
 This database implementation will be best used for small/medium sized intranets, or apps, where performance is a must.
 More to come as this project starts to take shape.